GrosvenorTechnology/OemAccessApi/documentation/Entities/EntityTypes.md

 Response messages are linked to the originating command by setting the previous message id to the message id of the source command

+## Operational Modes

+This command is used to request a change the operational mode or cancel an existing command.
+All command requests are put on a list.
+The operational mode is set to the command with the highest priority at any one time.
+If a command times-out or is cancelled, it is taken off the list and the mode is revaluated.
+With no commands on the list the mode goes to the default.
+To cancel a command only the reference argument should be supplied.

+Command Arguments:

+- Mode – Required mode
+- Period – Period that it lasts (optional)
+- Priority – 0 to 255, 0 being the highest
+- ReferenceId – Controlling Entity
+- PermissionOverrideId (optional)